numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 a simple implementation of a C extension of ``logit`` that uses no numpy.

-To do this we need two files.
-The first is the C file which contains the actual code, and the second is the ``setup.py`` file used to create the module.
+To do this we need three files.
+The first is the C file which contains the actual code, and the others are two project files that describe how to create the module.

     .. code-block:: c